Checklist for new exchange students

-You need to make your own travel arrangements to the TOAS Housing Office and your flat but your tutors may also be able to meet you upon arrival.
+You need to make your own travel arrangements to your flat but your tutors may also be able to meet you upon arrival.
 You should tell your tutor your exact arrival details and then you can agree where to meet.
 Your tutor can meet you at the train station, bus station or at your flat in Hervanta.
-If you arrive outside TOAS office hours, your tutor may be able to pick up your key to your flat.
-Please contact firstname.lastname@example.org if you don’t receive e-mail from your tutor by the middle of December.
+If you arrive for example outside TOAS office hours, your tutor may be able to pick up your key to your flat.
+Please contact firstname.lastname@example.org if you don’t receive e-mail from your tutor by the beginning of August.

 Student Union and student card